Dr. Anurag Sharma | December 03, 2019

 Treatments of pericardial effusion depend upon the damage to the inflammation sac that stores the heart and on the amount of liquid that sac has lost.
 Medication can be used to avoid further damage at first level of inflammation of sac.
 There are few procedures to drain the fluid and avoid inflammation such as;

-Your heart surgeon may use a needle to drain the liquid from the pericardial sac and store the fluid in a container for the next procedure.
+Your heart doctor may use a needle to drain the liquid from the pericardial sac and store the fluid in a container for the next procedure.
 The doctor will use other devices, either echocardiography or a sort of X-ray technology called fluoroscopy, to guide the work.
 An ECG machine will check your heart during the procedure.
 In most cases, the catheter will be left in place to drain the pericardial sac for a few days to help in preventing the fluid to build up again.

 If there's bleeding into the pericardium, especially due to recent heart surgery or other risk factors, you might have a surgical process to drain the pericardium and repair damage.
 Occasionally, a heart doctor may drain the pericardium and create a "passage" that allows it to drain as essential into the abdominal cavity where the fluid can be absorbed.